benfrick/docs-portfolio/src/doc/taxonomy/overview-taxonomy-tagging.md

 ![SNKRS app payment flow](/images/taxonomy/ttac.png)

 How does it work?
 CMS, Asset Management, and other internal Nike tools supply the content and assets.
-Taxonomy definitions including navigation, categories, and consumer preference are supplied by the [Semaphore](https://developer.niketech.com/docs/projects/Merch%20Taxonomy%20Attributes%20V1?tab=readme).
-TTAC connects these tools to front-end web experiences through the TTAC components and TTAC meta-data service.
+Taxonomy definitions including navigation, categories, and consumer preference are supplied by Semaphore via the [Merch Taxonomy Attributes](https://developer.niketech.com/docs/projects/Merch%20Taxonomy%20Attributes%20V1?tab=api){:target="blank"} service.
+TTAC connects these tools to front-end web experiences through TTAC components and the TTAC metadata (Attributions) service.
 TTAC components enable Nike experiences to tag content threads and assets with taxonomy attributes through a user interface.
-The TTAC meta-data service stores and retrieves those taxonomical relationships in the form of UUIDs.
+The TTAC metadata service stores and retrieves those taxonomical relationships in the form of UUIDs.

 #### Contacting the Team